 How Did I Start My Career in Digital Marketing in India?

-I first worked part time as a student content writer, then turned that into a full-time job by learning the nuances of Digital Marketing.
-Later, I headed to Leeds University Business School to do my post graduation in International Marketing Management.
-There, I had met my professor of digital marketing Caterina Pressi who reassured my belief that Digital Marketing is the future.
+I first worked part-time as a student content writer and then turned that into a full-time job by learning the nuances of Digital Marketing.
+Later, I headed to Leeds University Business School to do my post-graduation in International Marketing Management.
+There, I met my professor of digital marketing Caterina Pressi who reassured my belief that Digital Marketing is the future.

-I came back to India as I really didn’t want to do a store keeper’s job at Marks and Spencers in England.
-This was the time when the recession had struck the global economy with its ominous force.
+I came back to India as I really didn’t want to do a storekeeper’s job at Marks and Spencers in England.
+This was the time when the recession struck the global economy with its ominous force.
 I got into a marketing agency at a very low pay scale where I worked for some time.

 Later, I launched SoravJain.com where I practised all sorts of digital marketing techniques on my own.
 I went on to offer digital marketing training and services under the banner of echoVME – Digital marketing agency based out of Chennai where I worked with some really renowned brands in this journey of a self-made digital marketer.

 Under the echoVME banner, I have worked with companies like Bosch India, Infinitheism, Cashkaro.com, ChuChu TV Nursery Rhymes, Urban Tree Infrastructures, Ramco Systems, Amrutanjan, Oliva Clinic, Apollo White Dental Care, Lokaa Developer, Vijay Shanthi Builders, South Indian Shelters, Origin Learning and much more.

 I have worked in different verticals and have focused on the creative, organic, and paid success of brands.

 In the last 7 years of my training journey, I have trained the teams of Times Internet, MSL India, Murugappa Group, Genpact, Communicate India, DDB Mudra, TE Connectivity, TiE Chennai, CII, Nasscom, Vikatan Group and more.